Test and debug workflows

 1.2 Test a YAML-loaded workflow

-For YAML workflows (for example the echo-name.yaml from Workflow definitions from YAML files):
+For a YAML workflow like echo-name.yaml (from Workflow definitions from YAML files):

 import static org.hamcrest.Matchers.is;